+An applicant is classified as a transfer applicant once he/she has enrolled in a college or university after earning a high school diploma or secondary school certificate, or successfully completing a General Educational Development (GED) test.
+Applicants who have earned less than 12 semester or 16 quarter college-level credits must also submit high school transcripts and SAT or ACT scores.
 An applicant for transfer admission from another university or college must submit all required information, based on the transfer applicant's situation.
 In some instances, the Dean of Students of the institution from which the applicant is transferring may be requested to submit a confidential report on the applicant's conduct.
-To be admitted as a transfer student, the applicant must have completed at least 12 semester hours of college credit and achieved at least a 2.0 cumulative GPA, on a 4.0 scale, at the college(s) attended.
+To be admitted as a transfer student, the applicant must have achieved at least a 2.0 cumulative GPA, on a 4.0 scale, at the college(s) attended.
 Applicants who do not meet the cumulative GPA requirement may enroll as non-matriculated students.
 These students may subsequently apply for matriculated student status after earning a minimum of 18 credits in degree courses with a cumulative GPA of at least 2.0 on a 4.0 scale at the University of the Virgin Islands.
 The credits earned as a non-matriculated student must include the general education requirements in English and the general education mathematics and science credits required by the degree the student intends to pursue.
-Applicants with fewer than 12 semester hours of college credit must submit all high school and college transcripts.
 Admitted applicants who transfer fewer than 24 credits must complete required Freshman Year courses.
 Persons admitted as transfer students required to take placement tests will be so informed and notified when to appear for the tests.